 Our Board recognizes the fact that transactions with related persons present a heightened risk of conflicts of interests (or the perception of such conflicts of interest).
 We have adopted a written policy on transactions with related persons that is in conformity with the requirements for issuers having publicly held common stock that is listed on Nasdaq.
 Under the policy, our legal department is primarily responsible for developing and implementing processes and procedures to obtain information regarding related persons transactions and then determining, based on the facts and circumstances, whether such potential related person transactions and then determining, based on the facts and circumstances, whether such potential related person transactions requiring compliance with the policy.
 If the head of our legal department determines that a transaction or relationship is a related person transaction requiring compliance with the policy, the head of our legal department will be required to present to the audit committee all relevant facts and circumstances relating to the related person transaction, including if the transaction is on terms comparable to those that could be obtained in arm's length dealings with an unrelated third party and the extent of the related person's interest in the transaction, take into account the conflicts of interest and corporate opportunity provisions of the our code of business conduct and ethics, and either approve or disapprove the related person transaction.
-If advance audit committee's approval is not feasible, then the transaction may be preliminarily entered into by management upon prior approval of the transaction by the chair of the audit committee's next regularly scheduled meeting; provided, that if ratification is not forthcoming, management will make all reasonable efforts to cancel or annul the transaction.
-Our management will update the audit committee's next regularly scheduled meeting; provided, that if ratification is not forthcoming, management will make all rea
+If advance audit committee's approval is not feasible, then the transaction may be preliminarily entered into by management upon prior approval of the transaction by the chair of the audit committee's next regularly scheduled meeting; provided, that if ratification is not forthcoming, management will make all reasonable efforts to cancel or annul the transaction was not initially recognized as a related person transaction, then, upon such recognition, the transaction will be presented to the audit committee for the audit c